getodk/docs/shared-src/docs-tech-guide.rst

          .. note::

-            This will cause your computer to download the entire ODK Docs repository, including a large number of images.
+            This will cause your computer to download the entire ODK-X Docs repository, including a large number of images.
             It will take several minutes to complete.